Portland Head Light: History

-Construction began in 1787 at the directive of George Washington, and was completed on January 10, 1791, using a fund of $1,500, established by him.
+Construction began in 1787 at the directive of George Washington and was completed on January 10, 1791, using a fund of $1,500, established by him.
 Whale oil lamps were originally used for illumination.
-In 1855, following formation of the Lighthouse Board, a fourth-order Fresnel lens was installed; that lens was replaced by a second-order Fresnel lens, which was replaced later by an aerobeacon in 1958.
+In 1855, following the formation of the Lighthouse Board, a fourth-order Fresnel lens was installed; that lens was replaced by a second-order Fresnel lens, which was replaced later by an aerobeacon in 1958.
 That lens was replaced with a DCB-224 aerobeacon in 1991.
 The DCB-224 aerobeacon is still in use.

 In 1787, while Maine was still part of the state of Massachusetts, George Washington engaged two masons from the town of Falmouth (modern-day Portland), Jonathan Bryant and John Nichols, and instructed them to take charge of the construction of a lighthouse on Portland Head.
 Washington reminded them that the early government was poor, and said that the materials used to build the lighthouse should be taken from the fields and shores, materials which could be handled nicely when hauled by oxen on a drag.
 The original plans called for the tower to be 58 feet tall.
 When the masons completed this task, they climbed to the top of the tower and realized that it would not be visible beyond the headlands to the south, so it was raised another 20 feet.

 The tower was built of rubblestone, and Washington gave the masons four years to build it.
-While it was under construction in 1789, the federal government was being formed, and for a while it looked as though the lighthouse would not be finished.
+While it was under construction in 1789, the federal government was being formed, and for a while, it looked as though the lighthouse would not be finished.
 Following passage of their ninth law, the first congress made an appropriation and authorized the Secretary of the Treasury, Alexander Hamilton, to inform the mechanics that they could go on with the completion of the tower.
-On August 10, 1790, the second session of congress appropriated a sum not to exceed $1500, and under the direction of the President, "to cause the said lighthouse to be finished and completed accordingly."
-The tower was completed during 1790 and first lit January 10, 1791.
+On August 10, 1790, the second session of Congress appropriated a sum not to exceed $1500, and under the direction of the President, "to cause the said lighthouse to be finished and completed accordingly."
+The tower was completed in 1790 and first lit on January 10, 1791.

 During the American Civil War, raids on shipping in and out of Portland Harbor became commonplace, and because of the necessity for ships at sea to sight Portland Head Light as soon as possible, the tower was raised 20 more feet.
 The current keepers' house was built in 1891.
 When Halfway Rock Light was built, Portland Head Light was considered less important, and in 1883, the tower was shortened 20 ft and a weaker fourth-order Fresnel lens was added.
-The former height and second-order Fresnel lens were restored in 1885 following mariners' complaints.
+Following the mariners' complaints, the former height and second-order Fresnel lens were restored in 1885.